 Walgreens is the largest drug retail chain in the United States.
 It has more than 8,300 stores in operation in all states of the USA including Puerto Rico and District of Columbia.
 The chain offers employment to thousands of individuals at various positions like sales associate, pharmacist, sales manager, store manager and assistant store manager.
 Most of the entry-level positions do not require many qualifications and can be secured if a candidate is at least 16 years of age and legally eligible to get employment in the United States.
 If you are looking to apply for a Walgreens job application, read on.

 The company does not provide a printed job application.
 Individuals seeking employment at these drug stores should apply through company’s website.
 They should visit Walgreens.com and navigate to ‘career’ section.
-They have to select appropriate category and apply for job.
+They have to select the appropriate category and apply for the job.
 This requires filling an electronic application and forwarding it to the company.
 The received applications are shortlisted and selected applicants are called for an interview.
 Candidates can find employment at various positions at these stores.
 Most of the positions demand specialized knowledge of the related field.

 Working Hours @ Walgreens: Monday-Friday: 8:00AM-10:00PM; Saturday: 8:00AM-10:00PM; Sunday: 8:00AM-10:00PM.

 Age Eligibility @ Walgreens: 16 years old.

 Career Opportunities @ Walgreens: Service Clerk, Beauty Advisor, Sales Associate, Revision Clerk, Reset Clerk, Photo Specialist, Retail Management Trainee, Store Team Lead, Pharmacy Technician, Pharmacist, Sales Associate, Pharmacy Manager, Data Entry Specialist, Store Manager, Assistant Manager.